-2022 Toyota Corolla Cross Revealed As Brand's New Small SUV
+2022 Toyota Corolla Cross Revealed, Hybrid 'Coming Next Year'

 We've already seen images and read details about the Toyota Corolla Cross when it debuted overseas back in 2020.
 But now the small crossover is officially coming to the US with unique styling, two drive types, and a few different trims to boot.
 The only thing it lacks is the European model's hybrid powertrain, at least for right now.

-The US-spec Corolla Cross uses a 2.0-liter engine that produces 169 horsepower (126 kilowatts) and 150 pound-feet (203 newton-meters), sent to either the front wheels or all four via a continuously variable transmission ripped from the Corolla S. The suspension is fully independent on the all-wheel-drive model, with a Dynamic Torque Control system that sends up to 50 percent of power to the rear wheels, while the front-drive version gets a new torsion beam setup in the rear.
+The US-spec Corolla Cross uses a 2.0-liter engine that produces 169 horsepower (126 kilowatts) and 150 pound-feet (203 newton-meters), sent to either the front wheels or all four via a continuously variable transmission ripped from the Corolla S. The company did hint at "more coming next year," suggesting that we will see a hybrid version of the Corolla Cross in 2022.
+The suspension is fully independent on the all-wheel-drive model, with a Dynamic Torque Control system that sends up to 50 percent of power to the rear wheels, while the front-drive version gets a new torsion beam setup in the rear.

 The Corolla Cross can also tow a measly 1,500 pounds (680 kilograms) in the right spec, and even with all-wheel drive, it returns impressive fuel economy.
 The front-drive model achieves 32 miles per gallon combined while the AWD versions nets 30 mpg combined.
 The Hyundai Venue returns identical figures, but the Nissan Kicks is still the best of the bunch with 33 mpg combined with standard FWD.

-Note: Update: Toyota teased a Corolla Cross Hybrid during a presentation with media, saying that there would be "more coming next year."
-The story has been updated to reflect that.